 Illuminating your home is essential for comfortably enjoying all of the household amenities once the sun goes down.
 From the foyer to the closet, home lighting is essential for the simplest of tasks and activities.
 While many people focus on the interior elements of their house, the exterior lighting is one area that often requires additional attention.
 Outdoor lighting is a valuable source for proudly showing the exterior of your residence.
 When done correctly, it can also bring great benefits in terms of safety and security.
-Anyone looking for modern lighting solutions for all of their residential and commercial needs can benefit from visiting the Shelby Design Center.
-Our carpet and lighting company in Shelby strives to provide everything you need, from an expansive inventory to expert advice.
+Anyone looking for modern flooring and lighting solutions for all of their residential and commercial needs can benefit from visiting the Shelby Design Center.
+Our flooring and lighting company in Shelby strives to provide everything you need, from an expansive inventory to expert advice.
 By joining forces with Carpet One and Lighting One, our lighting cooperative is able to get the job done better, faster, and more affordably.
 Our impressive lighting showroom holds a large variety of styles and options to perfectly fit your unique home.

 Today, we’ll begin to look at the world of outdoor lighting and a few tips that may prove useful in your future projects.
 When you’re ready, be sure to stop by our lighting store off of Van Dyke and Carriage Hill to get started!